Sucukmaster64/BeamNG.ai/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.